 DePauw is a fully residential liberal arts college that fosters opportunities for members of the community to live and learn with and from each other.

-- Campus and its facilities should be vibrant and conducive to building intellectual community, scholarship, and social interaction among students, faculty, and staff.
+- Campus and its facilities are vibrant and conducive to building intellectual community, scholarship, and social interaction among students, faculty, and staff.

-- The residential experience should allow students to move from exploration in their first year, to engagement in the sophomore year, and finally toward experience and integration as juniors and seniors.
+- The residential experience allows students to move from exploration in their first year, to engagement in the sophomore year, and finally toward experience and integration as juniors and seniors.

-- Living in community should contribute to identity formation and foster responsibility; therefore DePauw should encourage and expect students to be members of several dynamic communities including, but not limited to, their class year, student groups, academic programs, residential units and the larger DePauw, Greencastle, and global society.
+- Living in community contributes to identity formation and fosters responsibility; DePauw encourages and expects students to be members of several dynamic communities including, but not limited to, their class year, student groups, academic programs, residential units and the larger DePauw, Greencastle, and global society.

-- DePauw students should be part of a diverse community that encourages engagement with those who possess different temperaments, talents, and convictions, with a goal of mutual respect.
+- DePauw students are part of a diverse community that encourages engagement with those who possess different temperaments, talents, and convictions, with a goal of mutual respect.

 These Guiding Principles were written by the Student Life and Academic Atmosphere Committee (SLAAC).
 SLAAC is a committee of students, faculty, and staff that are responsible for the policies and actions of the faculty relating to student life and general academic atmosphere of the University.